-Moniforing of HDL-cholesterol in serum or plasma is of clinical relevance as the HDL-cholesterol concentration is important in the assessment of atherosclerotic risk.
-Elevated HDL-cholesterol concentrations protect against coronary heart disease (CHD), whereas reduced HDL-cholesterol concentrations, particularly in conjunction with elevated triglycerides, increase cardiovascular risk.1
+Monitoring of HDL-cholesterol in serum or plasma is of clinical relevance as the HDL-cholesterol concentration is important in the assessment of atherosclerotic cardiovascular risk (ASCVD).
+Elevated HDL-cholesterol concentrations protect against coronary heart disease (CHD), whereas reduced HDL-cholesterol concentrations, particularly in conjunction with elevated triglycerides, increase cardiovascular risk.

 Two cholesterol related variables that are predictive of cardiovascular disease (CVD) have emerged.
-These are non-HDL-cholesterol^{2,3,4} (= cholesterol - HDL-cholesterol) and the rate of cholesterol transfer from the macrophages to HDL, also described as cholesterol efflux capacity.5 Whereas both cholesterol and HDL-cholesterol can be readily determined with high accuracy, currently, non-HDL-cholesterol appears to be best suited for patient management.
+These are non-HDL-cholesterol (= total cholesterol - HDL-cholesterol) and the rate of cholesterol transfer from the macrophages to HDL, also described as cholesterol efflux capacity.
+Whereas both cholesterol and HDL-cholesterol can be readily determined with high accuracy, currently, non-HDL-cholesterol appears to be best suited for patient management.

-A variety of methods are available to determine HDL-cholesterol, including ultracentrifugation (reference method in combination with cholesterol measurement by the Abell-Kendall method), electrophoresis, HPLC, precipitation, and direct methods.6 Of these, the direct methods are used routinely.
+A variety of methods are available to determine HDL-cholesterol, including ultracentrifugation (reference method in combination with cholesterol measurement by the Abell-Kendall method), electrophoresis, high performance liquid chromatography (HPLC), precipitation, and direct methods.
+Of these, the direct methods are used routinely.
 Roche HDLC4 is also a direct method.
-The automated HDLC4 assay uses detergents, cholesterol esterase (CHER), cholesterol oxidase (CHOD) and peroxidase to form a colored pigment that is measured optically.^{7,8}
+The automated HDLC4 assay uses detergents, cholesterol esterase (CHER), cholesterol oxidase (CHOD) and peroxidase to form a colored pigment that is measured optically.

-The HDLC4 assay meets the 1998 National Institutes of Health (NIH) / National Cholesterol Education Program (NCEP) goals for precision and accuracy.
-9,10
+The HDLC4 assay meets the 1998 National Institutes of Health (NIH) / National Cholesterol Education Program (NCEP) goals for precision and accuracy. $^{10,11}$